whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 <div class="rev-act-body">Think of a fear that you're avoiding right now.
 You may have lied and you're afraid to admit it, or you're afraid to quit an unsatisfying job.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>

 ### References

+[xxx-opensecrets capitalizing on conflict]-aaa (Auble, 2021)

+[xxx-secrets of the talking jaguar|p202]-aaa (Prechtel, 1999, 202)

+[xxx-original instructions|first nations survival]-aaa (Nelson, 2008, "First Nations Survival and the Future of the Earth")

+[xxx-original instructions|a democracy based on peace]-aaa (Nelson, 2008, "A Democracy Based On Peace")

+[xxx-conversation thatcher]-aaa (Laybourn, 2022)

+[xxx-lockheedmartin.com ceo]-aaa (Lockheed Martin Board Elects James D. Taiclet as Chairman; Marillyn A. Hewson to Serve as Strategic Advisor and Gregory M. Ulmer as Executive Vice President of Aeronautics, 2021)

+[xxx-geronimo autobio|preparation of a warrior]-aaa (Barrett, 2010, "Preparation of a Warrior")

+[xxx-lubrizol ceo]-aaa (Rebecca Liebert, n.d.)

+[xxx-illustrated native american|p156]-aaa (Ballantine & Ballantine, 2001, 156)

+[xxx-from deep woods to civilization|the way opens]-aaa (Eastman (Ohiyesa), 1916, "The Way Opens")

+[xxx-clinton corrupt]-aaa (Sirota & Perez, 2015)

 [xxx-red mother|p22]-aaa (Linderman, 1932, 22)